 Cases against the Czech Republic

 The Czech Republic was more successful than Spain in defending the claims brought against it by investors, mostly in 2014, under both the applicable BITs and the ECT.
 Only in one out of the seven awards we are aware of was the state found liable and, in that case, the amount of damages is yet to be quantified.
-Such unity in the tribunals’ findings could largely be explained by the same tribunal deciding four cases with similar underlying facts and two tribunals sharing the same majority.
-In most of the cases the investors were ordered to pay 75 percent of the costs of arbitration and in one case, a share of the legal costs of the Czech Republic.
+Such unity in the tribunals’ findings could largely be explained by the same tribunal deciding four cases with similar underlying facts54 and two tribunals sharing the same majority.
+In most of the cases the investors were ordered to pay 75 percent of the costs of arbitration56 and in one case, a share of the legal costs of the Czech Republic.

 Overall, tribunals found that the guarantees provided to investors under Act 180 (namely, that qualified solar energy producers would, by charging feed-in tariffs, achieve a return of investment in 15 years and an annual return on investment of at least 7 percent over 15 years) were left unchanged by the later amendments to the legislative framework.
 One of the tribunals came to the conclusion that, even after the solar levy reduced excessive profits, PV investors still secured a more than reasonable return.
 While without the legislative amendments, the reference plant would have received a full payback in 7.8 years, following the amendments the payback could still be achieved in 9.9 years and was therefore well below the promised 15 years.
 While the return for the reference plant without the amendments would have been 11.4 percent, with the amendments the return amounted to 8.4 percent and therefore remained above the promised 7 percent return rate.
 The findings to note from the cases against the Czech Republic (mostly echoing the tribunals’ conclusions in cases involving Spain) are as follows: